09 Mar Pollen and Allergy Season: 5 Important Things to Know

 – Stay indoors when the pollen count is high (usually in the early morning) and keep windows and doors closed.

-– Use air conditioning to filter pollen out of the air inside your home and car.
+– Use air conditioning to filter pollen from the air inside your home and car.

 – Keep your floors clean by vacuuming regularly and washing bedding and linens.